MartinKrajci/usb-control/README.md

 # USBControl
-USBControl, Linux commandline tool, is able to block potentionaly harmfull USB devices.
+USBControl, Linux command-line tool, is able to block potentionaly harmfull USB devices.
 Blocking is based on database of rules, made by user.
 Every allowed device need to be whitelisted.

 ## Prerequisites
 You need to install sqlite3 library to make database working.